The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Results

 Figure~\ref{fig:tcs} shows a contour plot of $\THUMP$ (green) and the highest ordering temperature $T_c$ (orange) over a large region of couplings.
+All phase transitions are discontinuous, and from looking at the corresponding structure factors (not shown), we find that the low-temperature phase corresponds to single-$\qv$ states throughout the full phase diagram.
 The zero-temperature phase boundaries are superimposed on the contour plot.
 They match well with valleys in the $\THUMP$, $T_c$ landscape, except for the continuous phase boundary between the M and $\Gamma$M phases (dashed line) which lies slightly below a curve (dotted) of contour ``kinks''.
 This indicates that the M phase also extends into the $\Gamma$M phase at finite temperatures so that the phase transition from the disordered state goes into a state with structure factor peaks at one of the M points.
 In contrast to the phase boundary between K and M there is no additional phase transition from M into $\Gamma$M at a lower temperature.
 Instead, the peaks in the structure factor move continuously towards one of the minima of $J_{\qv}$ along the $\Gamma$M-line as the temperature is lowered.
 For $J_3=0$ this crossover region is indicated by the dashed curve in Fig.~\ref{fig:J3zero}.